Zywave/booster/src/_areas/blog/posts/2022-02-15-release-notes-february-2022.md

 ## Date input updates

-We've long had some design standards around how a date input component should be presented to an end user.
+We've long had some design standards around how a date input component should be presented to an end-user.
 Some curious engineers noticed that the ZUI Input element can be provided [any valid HTML Input type](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Input#input_types), and ZUI Input would work with that best it can.
 This included `date`.

-While not officially supported before, we've now enhanced ZUI Input to present a date input with our calendar icon.
+Previously unofficially supported, we've now enhanced ZUI Input to present a date input with a calendar icon.
 Under the hood, this is still only a `<input type="date" />`.
 The underlying date picker component that displays is driven by the user agent, so there may be some inconsistencies noticed between a user of Chrome and another of Firefox.

 We also support the [`min`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date#min) and [`max`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date#max) attributes with this update.